- Published on

 export default myComponente

-Now we are going to clone the data that comes to us so that the value received by the component is "immutable" and which means that we can not modify the variable from within this component.
+Now we are going to clone the incoming data so that the value received by the component is "immutable", which means that we cannot modify the variable from within this component.

 class myComponente {